 The department requires that applicants take the Graduate Record Examination (GRE) General Test before they apply for admission.

-Admission to the Ph.D. program is based on each student's aptitudes and interests in research areas rather than on admitting a certain number of students.
+Admission to the Ph.D. program is based on a student's aptitudes and interests in research areas rather than on admitting a certain number of students.
 Students should have a g.p.a. of at least 3.00 and should have GRE General Test scores no lower than the 40th percentile in any area (verbal, quantitative, and analytic) to be considered.
 For best consideration, applications should be received by January 1.
-All applications to the Ph.D. program must be submitted through the University of Iowa's Office of Graduate Admissions.
+All applications to the Ph.D. program must be submitted through the Office of Graduate Admissions.

 For detailed information regarding evaluation of applicants, applications materials and requirements, and other matters, see Graduate Program on the department's website.

-The following information applies to all financial appointments administered by the department.
+Financial support is merit-based and dependent on availability of funds.
 For more detailed information, contact the Department of Communication Sciences and Disorders director of graduate studies.